a-sit-plus/warden-supreme/docs/docs/integration/raw.md

     live on as modules inside Warden Supreme.
 These projects are now integrated into Warden Supreme and continue to be maintained and published to Maven Central.
 See [Project Structure](structure.md).

-While Warden Supreme aims to make remote attestation across Android and iOS as smooth and consistent as possible via Kotlin Multiplatform, it is clear that not every iOS app will be written in Kotlin, and not every Android application will want to pull in Signum as dependency.
+Warden Supreme aims to make remote attestation across Android and iOS as smooth and consistent as possible via Kotlin Multiplatform.
+Ath the same time, it is clear that not every iOS app will be written in Kotlin, and not every Android application will want to pull in Signum as a dependency.

 In addition, legacy deployments that cannot yet transition to the new integrated Warden Supreme attestation flows are still and will remain operational.
 Until a migration is possible (see [migration notes](migration.md)), this page serves